 The City of Tyler’s budget process encompasses tri-annual forecasting, annual budget development and adoption, and monthly forecasting.
 Each City department prepares a three-year budget forecast which is submitted to the Budget Committee.
 Tri-annual budget reviews are held with each department and the information is used for long range budget planning.
 An annual budget request is then prepared by each department and submitted to the budget committee.
 Budget hearings are then held with each department.
 This information is rolled up and the budget committee makes a budget recommendation to the City Council for adoption, following public hearings to gather community input.
 Once the budget is adopted, each department must submit a monthly budget forecast spreadsheet to the Budget Committee, who reviews the overall budget of the City and makes recommendations to the City Manager.

-Through the PEP process, the City of Tyler will be able to meet the mission “to be a results-oriented service organization with a focus on efficiency, sound financial management and quality service to our citizens” and exceed the vision “to be the standard for responsive local government.”
+Through the PEP process, the City of Tyler will be able to meet the mission “to SERVE our community to make a positive difference” and exceed the vision “to be the standard for responsive local government.”